 2. Start small

 This is a great advantage when it comes to investing with mutual funds.
 You can start small, as low as Rs.
-500 and increase the amount gradually as per convenience.
+100 and increase the amount gradually as per convenience.
 SIP or systematic investment plan is a way of investing which allows investors to invest on a regular basis with a small amount of investment.
-Contradictory to lump sum investment, SIP allows investors to make a small contribution towards investment portfolio and create wealth.
-Read more about SIPs at https://www.piggy.co.in/blog/what-is-a-sip/
+Contradictory to lump-sum investment, SIP allows investors to make a small contribution towards investment portfolio and create wealth

 3. Tax- saving

 ELSS is Equity Linked Savings Schemes is an option offered by mutual funds which allow investors to save taxes on investment up to Rs.
 1,50,000 under section 80c of Income Tax Act.
 The lock-in period is of 3 years which is the lowest when compared to other tax-saving instruments such as PPF, FD etc.